heathermiller/wwwcurryon/2017/sessions/making-decentralisation-available-for-all.md

 ### Bio

-Martin Kleppmann is a researcher in distributed systems and security at the University of Cambridge.
+Martin Kleppmann is a researcher in distributed systems and security at the University of Cambridge, and author of Designing Data-Intensive Applications (O'Reilly Media, 2017).
 Previously he was a software engineer and entrepreneur at Internet companies including LinkedIn and Rapportive, where he worked on large-scale data infrastructure.
 He is now working on TRVE DATA, a project that aims to bring end-to-end encryption and decentralisation to a wide range of applications.